 Unpacking and improving the processing strategy, though, will be straightforward, by design – which leads to the next section neatly!

 Designing research code for general use is a bit of an artform.
 In a way it helps that I’m not a software engineer – if my code gets too complicated I can’t figure out what on earth I did, so I like to keep things as simple as possible.
 This likely means I’m not taking advantage of some advanced capabilities of Python – however, it also means I can hand my work directly to another part of the project team and they ‘get’ it.
-Or, I can walk through everything with stakeholders who can see and understand most of what’s going on.
+Or, I can walk through everything with colleague and clients – who can see and understand most of what’s going on.

 Which is actually perfect for my role here – productionising research.
 I can think of so many things in terms of what knobs users need to tweak, what should be hard coded, what needs to be parameterised, how things should speak to each other.
 For the rest, I need advice from people who are building other parts, and who are going to be using the thing – and for good advice I need to explain easily what on earth I’m doing!

 The imagery shown in this post are all drawn from rendering output products in QGIS.
 The ultimate aim, however, is a set of web and desktop applications which will render the same results.
 This drove a decision to do the hard yards and make all the output standard GeoJSON.
 It would have been a lot easier to make some bespoke JSON result file, but that way leads to downstream nightmares.
-Stakeholders can ingest results in whatever desktop GIS they like, application developers have an open standard to work from, everyone is happy.
+Users can ingest results in whatever desktop GIS they like, application developers have an open standard to work from, everyone is happy.

 Learnings from, agile, open projects